 For example, if the customer asked for a discount that the support rep wasn‘t authorized to offer, instead of saying ’no,‘ the rep could say, "If you’re looking to reduce the cost of your CRM subscription, I could help you consolidate your database to under 1,000 contacts.
 Would you like help setting that up?"

-The support rep is essentially telling the customer that no, they can't offer them a discount.
-But, by offering alternative options, the customer might feel like the support rep is on their side, and won't get frustrated by what they perceive as stubbornness or inflexibility.
+The support rep is essentially telling the customer that no, they can‘t offer them a discount.
+But, by providing alternative options, the customer might feel like the support rep is on their side and won’t get frustrated by what they perceive as stubbornness or inflexibility.

 3. Role Playing

-Role-playing is an effective exercise for sharpening customer service skills.
-One employee pretends to be a customer, then presents a service case for another to troubleshoot.
+Role playing is an effective exercise for sharpening customer service skills.
+One employee pretends to be a customer and then presents a service case for another to troubleshoot.
 Once the case is solved, reps switch places and repeat the scenario.

-Role-playing lets reps work on both communication skills and their troubleshooting process.
-Since it's not a real customer, reps have a safety net that lets them practice new techniques they may not have tried before.
+Role playing lets reps work on both communication skills and their troubleshooting process.
+Since it's not a real customer, reps have a safety net that allows them to practice new techniques they may have yet to try.
 If your team works with customers face-to-face, this exercise gives them a live environment to perfect their skills without risking customer churn.

 4. Lunch and Learn

-On a regular basis, support teams should take turns giving presentations during a group lunch.
-The topic doesn't matter — it can be work-related, or it can be a presentation about their recent vacation photos, or an organization they volunteer with.
-Whatever the topic, lunch and learns will keep support reps in the habit of being able to present and explain new topics to others.
+Support teams should regularly take turns giving presentations during group lunches.
+The topic doesn't matter — it can be work-related or a presentation about their recent vacation photos or an organization they volunteer with.
+Whatever the subject, lunch and learns will keep support reps in the habit of being able to present and explain new topics to others.

-This is a critical skill for support reps, especially when onboarding new customers who might be completely unfamiliar with how to use a product or service.
-Additionally, the lunch and learns will provide a safe space for reps to practice — and to learn about each other outside of work.
+This is a critical skill for support reps, especially when onboarding new customers unfamiliar with using a product or service.
+The lunch and learns will also provide a safe space for reps to practice and learn about each other outside of work.
+When I worked at HubSpot support, I found lunch and learns and other informal training scenarios instrumental in my development and incorporation into the team.

 Free Customer Support Training Template